Difference Between CFA and CWM

 - The CWM designation commands the respect of the consumers as well as professionals of the industry.

-- The CWM adds a value to your resume boosting your career prospects immensely.
+- The CWM adds value to your resume-boosting your career prospects immensely.

 - CWM opens up doors of multiple opportunities and among them is the confidence to start your own business.

-- The CWM is the best qualification a professional can achieve in the Wealth Management Industry and therefore this designation in a candidate’s profile increases his access to the industry events and networking opportunities.
+- The CWM is the best qualification a professional can achieve in the Wealth Management Industry.
+Therefore, this designation in a candidate’s profile increases his access to industry events and networking opportunities.

-CFA exams are ideal path breaking experience for finance and investment professionals as it provides solid foundation in advanced investment analysis and real-world portfolio management which is appreciated by industry insiders on a global level.
+CFA exams are an ideal path-breaking experience for finance and investment professionals.
+It provides a solid foundation in advanced investment analysis and real-world portfolio management, which is appreciated by industry insiders globally.
 However, CWM is the best qualification a professional can achieve in the Wealth Management Industry.
 CWM is a difficult exam.
-Candidates have taken at least four attempts to clear it so it is advisable that quality amount is spent studying.
+Candidates have taken at least four attempts to clear it, so the quality should be spent studying.

 Choose the one that excites you the most!